Tauranga and Mt Maunganui – Guide for Backpackers

 McLaren Falls Park

 A 10-minute drive south from the city on the State Highway 29 will lead you to McLaren Falls Park.
 Of course, the waterfall is the highlight but walking tracks around the lake make it worthwhile.
 By day, make use of the free BBQs in this stunning picnic area.
 By night, stay in the campgrounds or the McLaren Falls Park Hostel, so you can go see the glowworms lining the Waterfall Track.

+[Update: these falls are currently closed to the public].
 Nearby the McLaren Falls Park area, visit the plunging Omanawa waterfall, which is about 12km down the Omanawa Road.
 You can also see the first hydroelectric power station in the Southern Hemisphere.

 More waterfall action lies southwest of Tauranga, a 25-minute drive which is signposted off Welcome Bay Rd.
 Take advantage of the detours off the main waterfall track to go to different lookouts.

 It’s no surprise that this seaside town is named after the prominent mountain that sits at the end of the town.
 But to avoid confusion, the mountain is referred to as The Mount or Mauao.

 This dormant volcano is sacred to the Tauranga iwi (tribe).
 It also simply has to be climbed when visiting Mt Maunganui!
 Find the walking track at the end of Mt Maunganui Beach.
 This fairly steep walk to the summit takes 20-30 minutes.
 After you have taken in the 360 views, take your time to head down the mountain, spotting sheep and wood pigeons along the way.
 At the base, you can treat yourself to a dip in the salt water hot pools.